zeke-john/codecall/README.md

 # Codecall

-> TypeScript-first Programmatic Tool Calling for AI Agents.
-Stop wasting tokens and context & Start writing code.
+> An open source Typescript implementation of Programmatic Tool Calling for AI Agents, based directly on `Code Mode` from Cloudflare.

-Codecall changes how agents interact w/ tools by letting them **write and execute code** instead of making individual tool calls that bloat context, massively increase the price, and slow everything down
+Codecall changes how agents interact with tools by letting them **write and execute code** instead of making individual tool calls that bloat context, massively increase the price, and slow everything down

 Works with **MCP servers** and **standard tool definitions**.

 ## The Problem

-Traditional tool calling is fundamentally broken at scale:
+Traditional tool calling has fundamental architectural issues that get worse at scale:

 ### 1. Context Bloat